 - Can be fiddly to operate

-For the money, the Tuoshi NP10 has the portability of the 0’2 with the addition of a touch screen without making the unit any larger.
+For the money, the DEG 3D Printer has the portability of the 0’2 with the addition of a touch screen without making the unit any larger.
 It’s a nice happy medium if you like the idea of an interface that doesn’t need a smartphone but don’t want a larger printer.

 Unlike larger touch screen models that use buttons to resize your image, the Tuoshi has pinch resizing the same way you would resize an image on your smartphone.
 It’s much more intuitive and ultimately faster than using buttons to resize.

-You can connect to the printer with a USB (mini or regular) or through WiFi to upload your own images to add to the gallery of pre-loaded nail art.
-I like that it comes with four bottles of gel polish to get you started and a small kit of nail tools.
+You can connect to the printer through WiFi to upload your own images to add to the gallery of pre-loaded nail art.
+I like that it comes with polish to get you started.

 - More affordable